Business English Vocabulary for Problems at Work: Backlog, Inventory, Bottleneck, and More

 No, it's not.

-Backorder = a specific customer order you cannot fill yet because the item is out of stock or unavailable.
+Backorder = a specific customer order that cannot be filled yet because the item is out of stock or unavailable.

 Example: A customer orders a laptop, but it’s not in stock.